OpenVPN/openvpn/README.dco.md

 - `--persist-tun` not tested;
 - IPv6 mapped IPv4 addresses need Linux 5.4.189+/5.10.110+/5.12+ to work;
 - some incompatible options may not properly fallback to non-dco;
-- no per client statistics.
-Only total statistics available on the interface.